temporalio/documentation/docs/typescript/introduction.md

 </CustomWarning>

-The TypeScript SDK is Temporal's newest client SDK for developing with Temporal.
+The Temporal TypeScript SDK lets TypeScript and JavaScript developers write highly scalable, reliable, annd long-running workflows without being a distributed systems expert.
 It is designed with TypeScript-first developer experience in mind, but should work equally well with JavaScript.

 :::note Commencing Launch Sequence